RV Driving Tours

 Day 6-7 ~ Port Hardy to Prince Rupert (10km)

 The next morning enjoy a 15-hour daylight cruise that will take you through part of the Inside Passage termed the Discovery Coast.
 As you sail along, have your camera ready as you’ll pass through some of the most beautiful scenery in the world including snow-capped mountain peaks, stunning glaciers, and untouched islands covered in evergreens.
 Porpoises, sea lions, eagles, and maybe even a few killer whales will share their habitat with you on your journey.
 Arrive in Prince Rupert and overnight at Prudhomme or Lakelse Provincial Campgrounds.

 Wake up on day seven in Prince Rupert and drive 20 km south to visit the North Pacific Historic Fishing Village for a tour of BC’s oldest cannery village and enjoy the rich history and vital role that fishing has played in the history of the province.
 Other options include exploring richer cultural displays of Canada’s west coast Indians.
-Learn the secrets of the totem, see carvers at work on their totems, and visit a traditional “longhouse” to immerse yourself in the culture of Canada’s First Nations people.
-Alternately, you can enjoy a cruise to nearby Pike Island once inhabited by the Metlakatla First Nations people where you can even enjoy a traditional Metlakatla salmon bake.
+Learn the secrets of the totem, see carvers at work on their totems, and visit a traditional “longhouse”.
+Alternately, you can enjoy a cruise to nearby Pike Island.
+This island was once inhabited by the Metlakatla First Nations people.
+Here you can even enjoy a traditional Metlakatla salmon bake.
 Overnight again in Prince Rupert at the Prudhomme or Lakelse Provincial Campgrounds.

 Day 8-9 ~ Prince Rupert to Smithers (353km)